ropensci/GSODR/cran-comments.md

 - Move description of functions' output to individual vignettes to shorten help file documentation

-## Bug fixes

-- Fix bugs in the vignettes related to formatting and spelling

-- Fix bugs in citation file

-- Reformat NEWS.md to be more markdown standards compliant

-## Deprecated and defunct

-- `get_station_list()` is no longer supported.
-Instead use the new `update_station_list()` to update the package's internal station database.

 ## Reverse dependencies

 - There are no reverse dependencies

 ## Downstream dependencies

 - There currently are no downstream dependencies for this package